-All of us at Crosbie Matthew live locally, and all of us are committed to supporting our local community.
+All of us at Crosbie Matthew live locally in Fife, and all of us are committed to supporting our local community.
 We each have an annual allocation for a charity of our choice, and in this way we’ve supported all sorts of initiatives from after-school clubs to rescue dog and cat charities.

 The Kirkcaldy Foodbank was set up in December 2013.
 Its aim is ‘for nobody to go hungry during a time of crisis in the Kirkcaldy area, and everybody to share what they can.’
 It takes donations of food and distributes them to people who need them most via a number of referral agencies in the area.

-One of our staff members is a regular volunteer, and during Christmas we have a remembrance tree in both our Glenrothes and Kirkcaldy offices, where we welcome donations for various local causes including the Kirkcaldy Foodbank and Samaritans, Glenrothes Age Concern and Dalgety in Bloom.
+One of our staff members is a regular volunteer, and during Christmas we have a remembrance tree in our Glenrothes, Kirkcaldy and Dalgety Bay offices, where we welcome donations for various local causes including the Kirkcaldy Foodbank and Samaritans, Glenrothes Age Concern and Dalgety in Bloom.

 Alan Morrison gives annual PowerPoint presentations to second and third year students at the Kirkcaldy campus of the University of Dundee School of Nursing and Midwifery.

 He covers topics such as changing practices in the care of the deceased, giving bereaved relatives correct information and paperwork, and helping families to understand what happens next.
 He also explains the role of the Funeral Director and the embalmer, what happens during the cremation process and what happens behind the scenes.

 The presentations are so successful that plans are afoot to continue it as an annual event.

 Sheila Matthew worked as secretary for many years within Glenrothes Rotary Club to raise money for worthy causes in the local area and beyond.
 The club also works with local primary and secondary schools to hold events such as quizzes and recital competitions, and to sponsor young people to take part in worthy projects in other countries.